-The following List describes which frameworks / libraries are not allowed to be used and explains the reason.
+The following List describes which frameworks / libraries are not allowed / platforms to be used and explains the reason.

 Name Description Reason for prohibition Camunda Versions < 7.11 Business Process Engine Usage of JSON.org in open source version (see JSON.org) until Version 7.10.
-Version 7.11 is fine but needs to pass the Eclipse IP Check (that needs to be initiated by first module developer that uses Camunda) JSON-License libraries JSON.org Several libraries for handling of JSON data for different programming languages The License contains "The Software shall be used for Good, not Evil." and therefore is not compatible with the EPL.
+Version 7.11 is fine for the camunda-bpm-platform subpackages engine-cdi, engine-plugins, engine-rest, engine-spring, engine.
+JSON-License libraries JSON.org Several libraries for handling of JSON data for different programming languages The License contains "The Software shall be used for Good, not Evil." and therefore is not compatible with the EPL.
+Internet Exlporer (IE) Standard browser in historical MS Windows Versions No longer maintenance of source code and no future updates.
+Code compatibility for IE is hard to maintain.
+Log4J Versions < 2.17.1 Logging-Framework Usage of Log4J versions until 2.17.1 is not allowed for new / updated modules.